 Parking outside the music studio, I stared above me into the tree we would lay under in the Lincoln Mark 4 and watch the chickens roost, joking about poop for a few minutes.
 "Here, we go."
-Inside there were intoxicated humans touching musical instruments that his father considered family members."
 I left as fast as I could.
 That was the last time I saw him in 2006.